 Easy Gluten-Free Pie Crust Recipe

-This gluten-free pie crust is also dairy-free and egg-free.
-As a gluten-free, dairy-free pie crust, it is light and delicious.
+This gluten-free pie crust recipe is also dairy-free and egg-free.
 This gluten-free dough is easier to work when it’s rolled out immediately so if you’re making a double-crust pie, prepare the filling first before making the gluten-free pie crust.
 For a one-crust pie, halve the recipe.

 This gluten-free pie crust recipe holds up to summer fruits like gluten-free peach pie, gluten-free blueberry pie, and gluten-free strawberry rhubarb pie.
 See those recipes here.
 It's also a delicious allergy-friendly recipe for the fall and winter holidays, pairing wonderfully with gluten-free apple pie, gluten-free pumpkin pie, or gluten-free pecan pie.

 If you are gluten-free but dairy and eggs are OK for you, feel free to try this simple gluten-free crust recipeinstead!
 But trust us, you'll miss neither the eggs nor milk in the recipe below.

 - Pinch salt

 1. Pre-heat oven to 350 degrees.
 Lightly oil a 10-inch pie pan.